EBay builds new division to woo developers

 Other specialty online marketplaces have sprung up in recent years, such as Etsy, cutting into eBay's dominant position, O'Grady noted.

-"But eBay is still a major centre of gravity," he said.
+"But eBay is still a major center of gravity," he said.
 "For developers that's still attractive."

 Another important ingredient for attracting third-party developers to a technology platform is ease of use.